Car Accident Injuries

 Injuries caused by auto accidents can often be very severe.
 In an instant, you or a loved one can sustain an injury that can instantly change your lives forever.
 With so much at stake, it’s critical you have someone on your side who understands the law and knows how to investigate such accidents.

 At Davis, Davis, Davis & Davis, PC, of Roanoke and Rocky Mount, our attorneys have years of experience handling such complicated cases.
 We’re familiar with the common causes of accidents.
 We know how to identify various types of accidents.
 We know what questions to ask, what evidence to look for and how to compile that information into a compelling legal case.

 Even if your injury does not result in a permanent disability, the impact can be far reaching – physically, financially and emotionally.
 You might be unable to work for weeks or months.
 You could lose your house due to financial hardship.
 It could take years to get back to where you were before your accident.

-What are common types of auto accident injuries in Virginia?
+What types of auto accident injuries are common in Virginia?

 A sudden, sharp blow to the head caused by a car accident can have serious consequences.
 Depending on how fast the vehicle was traveling and the force of the accident, head injuries (also called traumatic brain injuries or TBIs) can cover a wide range.

 Head injuries are divided into two main categories – closed-head injuries and open-head injuries.
 A closed-head injury refers to injuries in which the skull was not broken.
 Open-head injuries refer to those involving an object that penetrated the skill.
 Both types of injuries can be serious.
 Some of the most common head injuries include:

 - Concussions – Trauma to brain caused by a sudden blow or sudden movement.
 Can range from mild to severe concussions.

 - Contusion – Bleeding or bruise on brain caused by direct impact to the head.

 - Penetrating injury – Injuries that occur when an object forces fragments into the brain.